-Owners who are required to make decisions too early to procure such pieces of materials and equipment because of lead times may have to make these choices in the presence of considerable uncertainty, with potentially significant value loss.
+Despite its importance, lead time compression is an often overlooked and significant area of cost reduction.
+Long lead time creates the need to procure items in advance of when it is optimal to meet demand and associated dates.
+Owners who are required by lead times to make decisions too early to procure such pieces of materials and equipment may have to make these choices in the presence of considerable uncertainty, with potentially significant value loss.
+Once these decisions are made, the ability to influence subsequent decisions is drastically reduced, as illustrated in the Figure below, drawn from Gluck & Foster, Harvard Business Review, Sept 1975.
 One example is having to make choices on the oil and gas handling capacity of equipment, before full knowledge of likely production rates is confirmed.
 This can result in significant oversizing of equipment and additional unnecessary cost, because the decision timing was dictated by lead times rather than the availability of the necessary information to make an informed decision.

 At the most fundamental level is the understanding that three key elements of time exist: lead time, cycle time and (raw) process time.
 Recognizing the difference between each of these elements of time and their relationship is the first step in learning how to compress lead time (and the associated cost).
 It is also important to understand how various decisions extend lead time and result in other unintended consequences.

 To best understand how the various elements of time are occurring, adoption of the production system perspective is needed.
 The key idea here is that the focus is on physical transformation activity versus administrative and functional activity.
 Administrative and functional activity are only considered if they impact the physical transformation activity.

 Please log in or join to access the full article.